Tearlach Resources Announces Drilling Update on Gabriel Project in Nevada and Cancellation of Brokered Private Placement Financing

 Drilling Update:

-The Company's project is near one of the largest known lithium deposits** in America, American Battery Technology Company (OTC: ABML), who very recently announced this.
+- The Company's project is near one of the largest known lithium deposits** in America, American Battery Technology Company, who very recently announced this.
 As well as next to American Lithium Corp's TLC project.

 Note 1: ** Mineralization on the adjacent or nearby property does not indicate mineralization on Gabriel Property.